Introduction

 Conclusion

 Congratulations!
-You’ve successfully created, tested, and submitted your first assertion using the PCL CLI.
-You can now create more complex assertions to verify various properties of smart contracts.
+You’ve successfully created, tested, activated and verified your first assertion using the Credible Layer CLI.
+You can now go ahead and start implementing assertions in your own projects.

 Next Steps

-For more detailed information about the PCL CLI and its commands, see the CLI Reference Guide.
+For more detailed information about the Credible Layer CLI and its commands, see the CLI Reference Guide.

-For a comprehensive list of terms and concepts used in PCL, see the Glossary.
+For a comprehensive list of terms and concepts used in the Credible Layer, see the Glossary.